apache/seatunnel/README.md

 Garyelephant: garygaowork@gmail.com
 RickyHuo: huochen1994@163.com
-Chinese users can contact WeChat number `garyelephant`, and to be invited to the WeChat user group for technical communication.
+Chinese users can contact WeChat ID `garyelephant`, and to be invited to the WeChat user group for technical communication.